1. The Pubs Code Adjudicator

 4. Implications for Lease Renewals

-For example, the claim form must state that the TPT is a Pubs Code tenant and must state whether the TPT has given an MRO notice.
-It also provides information on the procedure in both opposed and unopposed claims where a Pubs Code tenant has given an MRO notice and includes guidance on applications for interim rent where a party is a Pubs Code tenant.
+For example, the claim form must state that the TPT is a Pubs Code tenant and must state whether the TPT has served an MRO notice.
+It also provides information on the procedure in both opposed and unopposed claims where a Pubs Code tenant has served an MRO notice and includes guidance on applications for interim rent where a party is a Pubs Code tenant.